Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p7s/README.md

 ## War's Harvest (Inumaru)

-This configuration for War's Harvest is the most prevalent in Party Finder.

-**However**, it is not without its faults.
-In particular, mitigations are required for the players tethered to the minotaurs to survive (the tether will not be stretched long enough).
+Note that the minotaur tethers will *not* be stretched out enough to turn purple.
+As a result, **shields and mitigations are required** for the two minotaur players to survive.

 ![](images/wars_harvest.jpg)